 With a better understanding of the difference between a humidifier and a diffuser, you can choose which one (or both!) will work best for your home environment.
-You can choose higher humidity, aromatherapy, or both to make your home as comfortable as possible!
+You can choose higher humidity, aromatherapy, or both to make your air quality at home as comfortable as possible!

 Explore the different types of humidifiers and diffusers to find the model that best fits your lifestyle.

 Medical Disclaimer: This content is provided for informational purposes only and not intended to be a substitute for professional medical advice, diagnosis or treatment.